 Scheme 3.1.
-Thiol Elimination via Intramolecular Proton Transfers
+Thiol Elimination via Intramolecular Proton Transfer

 Construction of Complete Energy Profiles

-Putting all of the information together, the energy profiles for the base-catalysed thiol-Michael additions to the truncated MAs are shown in Figure 3.3.
+Putting all of the information together, the energy profiles for the arginine-catalysed thiol-Michael additions to the truncated MAs are shown in Figure 3.3.